 What to pack for the Alta Via 1

 I recently undertook the challenging Alta Via 1 trek through the stunning Italian Dolomites.
-The complete itinerary takes 11 nights, 10 days and 9 days of walking and involves classic hut to hut hiking along one of Italy’s most loved long distance trails.
+The complete itinerary takes 11 nights, 10 days and 9 days of walking and involves classic hut to hut hiking along one of Italy’s most loved long-distance trails.
 The magnificent, sometimes historical huts are located in the most picturesque locations, often on the top of a rocky pinnacle.
 The isolated location of the majority of the huts means that the luxury of bag transfer is not possible on this trip, which of course means having to carry your belongings for the duration of the walk!
 I decided to embrace this and figured that it would only add to my sense of achievement, and I knew from experience having done the West Highland Way with all my gear on my back that with a bit of careful packing, this was totally doable.
-I opted for a 40 litre backback and would recommend 35-40 litres max.
+I opted for a 40-litre backpack and would recommend 35-40 litres max.
 Here’s a packing list of what I crammed in there- I hope prospective Alta Via 1 walkers find it useful!

-- Convertible lightweight, quick drying trousers/shorts.
-As we were walking in heat wave temperatures- the convertible aspect was very useful!
+- Convertible lightweight, quick-drying trousers/shorts.
+As we were walking in heatwave temperatures- the convertible aspect was very useful!

-- 2 lightweight, quick drying t-shirts (wash one wear one)
+- 2 lightweight, quick-drying t-shirts (wash one wear one)